Shoppers' fury at private parking warden's aggressive clamping in West Auckland

 Regular Sel Peacock Drive shopper Alex Malatincoba wasn't surprised to see the Herald video team wrongly clamped.

-She told the Herald she herself was just one of the many victims that have been clamped and fined by the warden.
+She told the Herald she herself was just one of the many victims who have been clamped and fined by the warden.

 "So many people have been clamped.
 He sits there every day.
 Every morning, every afternoon.